lemmingDev/ESP32-BLE-Gamepad/README.md

 Instead of `BleGamepad bleGamepad;` you can do `BleGamepad bleGamepad("Bluetooth Device Name", "Bluetooth Device Manufacturer", 100);`.
 The third parameter is the initial battery level of your device.
 By default the battery level will be set to 100%, the device name will be `ESP32 BLE Gamepad` and the manufacturer will be `Espressif`.

+Battery level can be set during operation by calling, for example, bleGamepad.setBatteryLevel(80);
+Update sent on next gamepad update if auto reporting is not enabled

 ## Credits